GabrielFurnieles/GabrielFurnieles/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a student of Matemathical Engineering with knowledge of programming in C, MatLab, HTML and CSS, and some Python.
+I'm a student of Matemathical Engineering with knowledge of programming in C, MatLab, HTML & CSS, and some Python.
 I've been programming for about 2 years and I am also very interested in the mathematical world and its application to real life.

 - 📚 Currently learning maths and programming.
 - 🙋‍♂️ Interested in Big Data, AI, Machine Learning and business.